Robust EMRAN-aided Coupled Controller for Autonomous Vehicles: Performance Evaluation of EMRAN-aided Controller for AVs

-To evaluate the performance of the EMRAN aided PID controller (PID-EMRAN) at ideal conditions, the vehicle's cruising speed is changed from 28 m/s to 25 m/s at time $t = 30 $ s.
-Also, it is assumed that the vehicle travels on a dry asphalt ($\mu $ = 1.0), straight road.
-The proportional ($K_P $), integral ($K_I $), and derivative ($K_D $) gains associated with the PID controller are set as 1.841, 2.603, and 0.682, respectively.
+To evaluate the performance of the PID-EMRAN controller, ideal conditions without disturbances and uncertainties have been considered.
+The vehicle's cruising speed is changed from 28 m/s to 25 m/s at time $t = 30 $ s, and it is assumed that the vehicle travels on a dry asphalt ($\mu $ = 1.0), straight road.
+The proportional ($K_P $), integral ($K_I $), and derivative ($K_D $) gains associated with the baseline PID controller were tuned using GA and set as 1.841, 2.603, and 0.682, respectively.

-The performance of the baseline PID and neuro-aided PID-EMRAN controllers to track the reference cruise speed is shown in Fig. \ref{Fig. vel_no_dis}.
+The performances of the conventional PID and neuro-aided PID-EMRAN controllers to track the reference cruise speed are shown in Fig.~\ref{f-d06d897a19f7}.
 The PID-EMRAN controller outperforms the PID-based approach by lowering the overshoots and undershoots.
-Table \ref{tab:lon_err_no_dis} validates this claim, which shows the RMS ($e_{v_{rms}}$) and maximum ($e_{v_{max}}$) values of the errors.
-Significant improvements are observed, with the PID-EMRAN controller reducing both the $e_{v_{rms}} $ and $e_{v_{max}} $ by 88.59\% and 57.65\% respectively.
-The neuron growth history in EMRAN is shown in Fig. \ref{Fig. num_neu_no_dis}.
-EMRAN controller adds hidden neurons to compensate for the errors during the change in cruise speed, thus tracking the reference signal more accurately during the transition.
+Table~\ref{tw-18352245d07f} validates this claim, which shows the RMS ($e_{v_{rms}} $) and maximum ($e_{v_{max}} $) values of the errors.
+Significant improvements are observed, with the PID-EMRAN controller reducing both the $e_{v_{rms}} $ and $e_{v_{max}} $ by 88.59\% and 57.65\%, respectively.
+The neuron growth history in EMRAN is also shown in Fig.~\ref{f-2e2bef60f712}.
+The EMRAN controller adds hidden neurons to compensate for the errors during the change in cruise speed, thus tracking the reference signal more accurately during the transition.